microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirSyncFeature.md

 ## Description

-The `Get-EntraDirSyncFeature` cmdlet checks the status of identity synchronization features for a tenant.
+The `Get-EntraDirSyncFeature` cmdlet checks the status of directory synchronization features for a tenant.

-Features that can be used with this cmdlet include:
+Some of the features that can be used with this cmdlet include:

 - **DeviceWriteback**
 - **DirectoryExtensions**